colevandersWands/banksies/projorder.md

+2 parts
+	open-source follow along
+	private schedule and cool things

 must do 2-3 of each project before moving on to the next

 js
 	some combination of tutorials and exercises